OpenGATE/GateContrib/imaging/ARF/readme.md

 `/gate/systems/SPECThead/arf/setARFStage generateData`

-The ARF data are stored in the ROOT format from the GATE command output :
+The ARF data are stored in the ROOT format from the GATE command output:

 `/gate/output/arf/root/setARFDataFileName testARFdata`